 Phones are not always as addictive as addictive substances, but that doesn't mean that you can't develop phone addictions or strong and harmful phone habits.

 Wondering if your phone usage is not just a bad habit?
 Think it's somewhere along the addiction spectrum?
-A good indicator is if you regularly feel like your phone is the only thing that can give you any pleasurem and it's significantly impacting other parts of your life.
+A good indicator is if you regularly feel like your phone is the only thing that can give you any pleasure, and it's significantly impacting other parts of your life.

 All technology inherently has some addictive properties.
 Being connected with the rest of the world gives us limitless information and entertainment right at our fingertips.